How to use Raspberry Pi to monitor network? (Nagios)

 Now we have to extract files from the archive, compile the sources and install Nagios on the Raspberry Pi:

-- Move to the “Downloads” directory:
+- Go to the “Downloads” directory:

-cd /home/pi/Downloads
+cd /home/$USER/Downloads

 - Extract files from the archive downloaded before: